adhaase/Overwatch-cm-360/README.md

 To use this application, enter both your mouse DPI and your Overwatch in-game sensitivity then click the blue button.
 Your mouse DPI can be found in whichever software configured your mouse, and the in-game sensitivity can be found on the "Options" screen within Overwatch.
 After you click on the blue "Compute cm/360" button, the application will calculate the cm/360 needed to complete a full character rotation.

 ## Understanding your cm/360 Result
-A valid way to interpret your cm/360 result from this program is to compare it to the settings from Professional Overwatch players.
+A valid way to interpret your own cm/360 result from this program is to compare it to the settings from professional Overwatch players.
 A spreadsheet is available here: http://on-winning.com/overwatch-pro-sensitivity-settings-setups-monitor-mouse-keyboard-headset/

 As the cm/360 is universal, the output can be understood despite varying hardware/software setups, and is a valid way to interpret sensitivity settings with other players.
 Personally, I play on 1000 DPI with 6.5 in-game sens, which equates to 21.31 cm/360.
-This means I have to move my mouse 21.31 cm for my in-game character to achieve one full 360 degree rotation.
-These settings are very similar to Saebyolbe's, even though he plays at 810 DPI and 7.93 in-game sens!
+This means that I have to move my mouse 21.31 cm for my in-game character to achieve one full 360 degree rotation.
+These settings are very similar to Saebyolbe's (professional player for New York Excelsior), even though he plays at 810 DPI and 7.93 in-game sens!